United States home front during World War II: Teenagers

-The Victory Farm Volunteers under the US Crop Corps accepted teenagers from 14–18 to work in agricultural jobs.
-However some states did lower their age limit with the youngest being 9.
-At the program's peak in 1944 there would be 903,794 volunteers which made it larger than the amount in the Women's Land Army, foreign migrant workers and the number of prisoners of war who were laborers.
+The Victory Farm Volunteers under the US Crop Corps accepted teenagers aged 14–18 to work in agricultural jobs.
+However some states did lower their age limit, with one allowing nine-years-olds.
+At the program's peak in 1944 there were 903,794 volunteers, which made it larger than the Woman's Land Army of America and the numbers of foreign migrant workers and prisoners of war who were laborers.
 These volunteers were mainly from the cities and urban areas.
-Volunteers mostly worked for three months in the summer and for a fourth if high schools decided to push starting dates back.
+Volunteers mostly worked for three months in the summer and for a fourth if high schools decided to push back the starting date of the academic year.
 To join, a volunteer needed the consent of their parent(s)/guardian(s).
 There were three types of work environments for the volunteers.
-The most common (80% of volunteers) involved them being transported to a worksite daily via buses or farming trucks and returned home at night.
-Another program involved where volunteers lived with farming families and worked alongside them with about 1 in 5 doing this.
-There was also camps set up which were not very common as only 4% of all VFV volunteers lived there between 1943 & 1945.
+The most common (80% of volunteers) involved them being transported to a worksite daily via buses or farming trucks and returning home at night.
+Another program involved volunteers living with farming families and working alongside them, with about 20% doing this.
+There were also camps set up although these were not very common, only 4% of all VFV volunteers lived in camps between 1943 and 1945.